Voluntary Stewardship Program

 Cost-share and technical assistance.
 The Columbia County VSP Work Group has set aside $146,450 in grant funds to be directly benefit area producers through cost-share programs and technical assistance.
 For more information, view the Columbia County Cost-share Policy (PDF).

-Check out this simple and informative brochure (PDF).
+Learn more with our VSP brochure (PDF).
 Want printed copies?
-Stop by the Planning Department to pick a couple up, and get more information.
+Stop by the Planning Department and pick some up to share, and get more information.

-We have submitted our 2019 biennial report (PDF) to the Conservation Commission.
-This report is formatted to provide an update on progress since the adoption of the VSP Work Plan.
+We have submitted our 2021 biennial report to the Conservation Commission.
+This report provides an update on progress since the adoption and implementation of the VSP Work Plan.
 Previous reports including the 2019 biennial report and the 5-Year Status Report can be found HERE.

 Columbia County VSP